James Robson (Oz): Season 5

 When Robson visits the infirmary, prison dentist Dr. Tariq Faraj tells him that he has gum disease and needs new gums grafted from a cadaver.
 Robson hurls racial slurs at the Pakistani dentist, but agrees to the surgery.
-After the surgery, however, Faraj takes revenge by telling Robson that his new gums are from a black man.
+After the surgery, however, Faraj takes revenge by telling Robson that his new gums are from a Black man.
 Panicked, Robson asks Schillinger for advice, and Schillinger confers with the outside leader of the Aryan nations.
 The two leaders conclude that, if in fact Robson received these gums, then he is to be cast out of the gang, as he is no longer considered "pure".
-Faraj secretly pays black inmate Arnold "Poet" Jackson to spread the word about Robson's gums, which actually are those of a black man.
-In the cafeteria, Poet and Ryan O'Reilly, who hate Robson, announce to the entire prison population that Robson has "dirty ghetto gums."
-Furious, Robson demands to know whose gums were put in his mouth and attacks Faraj, who, after hitting him in the mouth with a phone, lets him know his gums were purposefully donated by a black man.
-Robson is thrown into the hole and as the outside Aryan Nation leaders learn of this, Schillinger reluctantly kicks Robson out of the Brotherhood.
-Desperate to get back in, he buys heroin to use as an anaesthetic in an attempt to personally remove his new gums with a razorblade.
-The heroin turns out to be woefully inadequate as a painkiller, with Robson being almost immediately overcome with severe pain and bringing guards to his cell with his loud screams, and he is thrown into solitary confinement.
+Faraj secretly pays Black inmate Arnold "Poet" Jackson to spread the word about Robson's gums, which actually are those of a Black man.
+In the cafeteria, Poet and Ryan O'Reilly, who hate Robson, announce to the entire prison population that Robson has "dirty ghetto gums".
+Furious, Robson demands to know whose gums were put in his mouth and attacks Faraj, who, after hitting him in the mouth with a phone, lets him know he purposely used gums from a Black man for the transplant.
+Robson is put in solitary confinement and, as the outside Aryan Nation leaders learn where his new gums came from, Schillinger reluctantly kicks Robson out of the Brotherhood.

+Desperate to get back in, Robson buys heroin to use as an anaesthetic in an attempt to personally remove his new gums with a razorblade.
+The heroin turns out to be woefully inadequate as a painkiller, with Robson being almost immediately overcome with severe pain and bringing guards to his cell with his loud screams, and he is thrown once again into solitary confinement.

 Season 6

 In the final season of Oz, Pancamo recovers from the shank wound Robson gave him and is released from the infirmary.
 With no allies to back him up, Robson now faces a grave threat from the Italians.
 He asks for protection from the Aryans, who refuse, except for Wolfgang Cutler, who agrees to protect Robson in return for Robson becoming his sex slave.
 After talking with Sister Pete, Robson reveals that he was raped by his father when he was six years old, and asks if it is acceptable to do "anything" to survive.
-Afterwards, Robson accepts Cutler's offer, who immediately sodomizes him with a spoon.
-Cutler then forces him to dress in drag and perform bizarre sexual favors.
+Afterwards, Robson accepts Cutler's offer, and Cutler sodomizes him with a spoon.
+Cutler also forces him to dress in drag and perform bizarre sexual favors.
 In return, Cutler defends Robson (now his cellmate) from Pancamo.
-The Italians then offer Robson a deal: they would call a truce if he kills Cutler.
+The Italians then offer Robson a deal: they will call a truce if he kills Cutler.
 Robson tells Sister Pete that Cutler is suicidal and then persuades Cutler to try auto-erotic asphyxiation.
-The next morning Cutler's body is found in his cell, hanging by a noose tied to the bunkbed.
+The next morning Cutler's body is found in his cell, hanging by a noose tied to the bunk bed.
 The authorities rule Cutler's death as a suicide.